How to Pack for Your Interstate Move

 6. Packing tips for large items when moving

-Deciding what to pack in large moving boxes can be a bit of a challenge.
-Fill the big ones with large lightweight items such as blankets and plastic utensils and use the smaller boxes for heavier items such as books, tools and electronics.
+Deciding what to pack in large moving boxes interstate can be a bit of a challenge.
+Fill the big ones with large lightweight items such as blankets and plastic utensils.
+The big boxes are like the canvas for your moving masterpiece!
+Here’s the deal: those big guys are perfect for light, fluffy stuff.
+They’re not just taking up space; they’re like bodyguards, shielding your other items in transit.

 7. Moving without boxes